Why Is My Car Insurance So High? 10 Reasons (+ How to Save)

-There are a number of factors that impact your car insurance rates, including your coverage choices, deductible, driving record, age, vehicle make and model, driving frequency, credit score, neighborhood, insurance company, and more.
-While this might sound complicated, looking into discounts and comparing rates from multiple car insurance companies can help lower your insurance premium.
+There are a number of factors that affect your car insurance rates, including your coverage choices, deductible, driving record, age, vehicle make and model, driving frequency, credit score, neighborhood and insurance company.
+While this might sound complicated, checking for discounts and comparing rates from multiple car insurance companies can help lower your premium.

 Why is car insurance so expensive?